metalogicoder/Sprint-Challenge-Node-Express/Review.md

 Node.js is a server side Javascript environment.

 ## What is Express?
+Express is a framework for Node.js that is use to help build APIs.

 ## Mention two parts of Express that you learned about this week.